dropclick/radlistview-memory-leak/README.md

 If you replace *RadListView* with *ListView* in *test.component.html* the described behaviour changes as follows:
 * Heap allocations increase around 1 MB each you navigate from *Home* to *Test*
 * When you do steps 10 und 11 the gargabe collector works as expected

+The problem also exists on Android.
+I tested the above Android in Android Studio and the result is similar.